Reference

 What if a player accidentally reveals their role?

-Accidents happen — someone says "as the Sheriff, I think..." before catching themselves.
+Accidents happen — someone says "as the Seer, I think..." before catching themselves.
 Most groups play on and treat the slip as unconfirmed (the player could be bluffing about the slip).
 In competitive formats, the GM may penalize the player or declare the game compromised.
 Use your judgment based on how badly the information leak affects the game.

 Can eliminated players watch the game?